satori-com/satori-rtm-sdk-python/README.md

 # Python SDK for Satori Platform

-Use the Python SDK for the Satori platform to create server-based applications that use the Satori to publish and subscribe.
+Use the Python SDK for the Satori platform to create server-based applications that use RTM to publish and subscribe.

 # Installation